skynet/astronomer-ee/docs/pages/guides/data-services.md

 hide: true
 ---

+{% include licensing.md %}

+## Preparing

-> Before installing Astronomer Enterprise's Airflow module, you'll need to bring Postgres and Redis that will serve as back-ends to the platform.
+Before installing Astronomer Enterprise's Airflow module, you'll need to bring Postgres and Redis that will serve as back-ends to the platform.
 You can bring these databases with you or run them in Kubernetes via helm package(s).
 This guide will assume